mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 Data Size     | Tera bytes to Peta bytes | Giga bytes to Tera bytes

+## Replication Factor (RF)
+The total number of replicas across the cluster is referred to as the  replication  factor  (RF).
+A replication factor of 1 means that there is only one copy of each row in the cluster.
+If the node containing the row goes down, the row cannot be retrieved.
+A replication factor of 2 means two copies of each row, where each  copy  is  on a different node.
+All replicas are equally important; there is no primary or master replica.

 ## What makes Hadoop Fault tolerant?
 Hadoop is said to be highly fault tolerant.
 Hadoop achieves this feat through the process of data replication.
 Data is replicated across multiple nodes in a Hadoop cluster.
-The data is associated with a replication factor, which indicates the number of copies of the data that are present across the various nodes in a Hadoop cluster.
+The data is associated with a replication factor (RF), which indicates the number of copies of the data that are present across the various nodes in a Hadoop cluster.
 For example, if the replication factor is 4, the data will be present in four different nodes of the Hadoop cluster, where each node will contain one copy each.
 In this manner, if there is a failure in any one of the nodes, the data will not be lost, but can be recovered from one of the other nodes which contains copies or replicas of the data.

 If replication factor is `N`, then `N-1` nodes can safely fail without impacting a running job.

 ## Big Data Formats